6 good tranquilizers for dogs & when to use them

 For common stressful situations, the best case scenario is that you don't resort to them right away.

 Common situations are those that your dog encounters more often in everyday life.
 The risks of such frequent administration of pharmaceutical agents otherwise outweigh the benefits.
-For this reason, it is especially important to weigh.
+Therefore, it is especially important to weigh.

 A pharmaceutical dog tranquilizer can be used in the following situations: